 Jeffry Burchard is an Architect.He is deeply engaged with the full breadth of the Discipline.

-Jeffry is an Associate at MSA in Boston, collaborating with Jorge Silvetti and Rodolfo Machado on important domestic and international architecture, urban design and master-planning projects.
+Jeffry is a Principal at Machado Silvetti in Boston where he works on important domestic and international architecture, urban design and master-planning projects.
 He has recently completed the New York University Global Center for Academic and Spiritual Life in Manhattan and a master-plan for the 21 million square foot Tun Razak Exchange in Kuala Lumpur.
 Currently, Jeffry is the Project Architect and Urban Designer for the new Vietnamese-German University in Binh Duong Province, Vietnam.
 Jeffry is licensed in the USA and accredited by NCARB and is an active member of the AIA and the BSA.

 Jeffry is on the faculty at the Harvard Graduate School of Design where he offers instruction in Core Architecture Studios and advises thesis students.
 He has previously taught Architecture studios at the Boston Architectural College and has recently reviewed student work at the Architectural Association, RISD, Columbia, Cornell, Pratt, Northeastern, UPenn and New York Institute of Technology.